Pranshu540/movie-rental-review-system-cs348/backend/README.md

-# How to deploy the flask app:
+# How to deploy the Flask app:

-In the backend directory, execute in terminal `export FLASK_APP = run.py`.
+First, run `pip install -r requirements.txt` to install the dependencies

-You can then execute `flask run` to host the app.
+Next, execute in the terminal `export FLASK_APP = run.py`.

-Call `flask routes` to access the all possible routes
+You can then execute `flask run` to host the app locally